jstemmer/rehook/README.md

 __Rehook__ - a webhook dispatcher, filtering incoming requests from external services and acting on them.

 Initial version created during the [Gopher Gala](http://gophergala.com).
+Rehook finished in second place and won the Best Solo App prize.
+See the `gophergala.2015` tag in this repo for the version that was originally submitted.

 [![Build Status](https://travis-ci.org/gophergala/rehook.svg?branch=master)](https://travis-ci.org/gophergala/rehook)